Civil & Family Protection

 What is the difference between dating violence and repeat violence injunctions?

 Both fall under Fla.
 Stat. § 784.046, but they apply to different relationships.
 A dating violence injunction is for persons who have had a continuing and significant romantic or intimate relationship within the past six months.
 The statute lists factors the court considers: dating relationship of significant duration, nature of the relationship as romantic or intimate, and frequency and type of interaction.
-A repeat violence injunction does not require any specific relationship between the parties — it can apply to neighbors, coworkers, former friends, or strangers — but it requires two incidents of violence or stalking, one of which must have occurred within the past six months.
+A repeat violence injunction does not require any specific relationship between the parties.
+It can apply to neighbors, coworkers, former friends, or strangers.
+It does require two incidents of violence or stalking, one of which must have occurred within the past six months.
 Choosing the right pathway matters: filing under the wrong statute leads to dismissal even when the underlying facts would support a different injunction type.

 What constitutes stalking under Fla.
 Stat. § 784.0485?